zhna123/cv-project/README.md

 # CV App

-This is a react project to practice using props and state in class components.
+This is a react project to practice using props and state in class components(also implemented with functional components in a separate branch).
 After opening the webpage, users can enter their personal information, education, and work experience to generate a simple CV.

 [DEMO](https://zhna123.github.io/cv-project/)